Development without hardware

 Virtual Modbus device simulation for industrial testing and development.
 Create TCP and RTU devices without physical hardware.

 Build and test Modbus client applications before physical devices are available.
-Eliminates hardware dependencies in early development phases.
+Integration work can start while equipment is still being procured.

 Create reproducible test scenarios including error conditions, edge cases, and timeout situations that are difficult to trigger with real equipment.

-Safe, repeatable environment for teaching industrial protocols.
-Students practice troubleshooting without risking actual equipment.
+Teach industrial protocols on simulated devices.
+Students practice configuration and troubleshooting without risking actual equipment.

 Automated regression testing for Modbus systems.
-Virtual devices enable continuous integration pipelines for industrial software.
+Virtual devices stand in for equipment that cannot be wired into a build server.

 Full TCP/IP implementation for Ethernet networks with multiple concurrent client connections.